usnistgov/FIPS201/_FIPS201/frontend.md

-For signatures created before October 15, 2015, the public key required to verify the digital signature shall be contained in a content signing certificate, which shall be issued under the id-fpki-common-piv- contentSigning, id-fpki-common-devices, id-fpki-common-devicesHardware, id-fpki-common-hardware, or id-fpki-common-High policy of [COMMON].^26 For signatures created on or after October 15, 2015, the public key required to verify the digital signature shall be contained in a content signing certificate, which shall be issued under the id-fpki-common-piv-contentSigning policy of [COMMON].
+For signatures created before October 15, 2015, the public key required to verify the digital signature shall be contained in a content signing certificate, which shall be issued under the id-fpki-common-piv- contentSigning, id-fpki-common-devices, id-fpki-common-devicesHardware, id-fpki-common-hardware, or id-fpki-common-High policy of [COMMON].[^crosscert] For signatures created on or after October 15, 2015, the public key required to verify the digital signature shall be contained in a content signing certificate, which shall be issued under the id-fpki-common-piv-contentSigning policy of [COMMON].
 The content signing certificate shall also include an extended key usage (extKeyUsage) extension asserting id-PIV- content-signing.
-If the signature on the biometric was generated with a different key than the signature on

-(^25) The on-card and off-card fingerprint reference data are stored separately and, as conformant instances of different formal fingerprint standards, are syntactically different.
-This is described more fully in [SP 800-76].
-(^26) For legacy PKIs, as defined in Section 5.4, the certificates may be issued under a department or agency-specific policy that has been cross-certified with the Federal Bridge CA (FBCA) at the Medium Hardware or High Assurance Level.

-the CHUID, the certificates field of the CMS external digital signature shall include the content signing certificate required to verify the signature on the biometric.
+If the signature on the biometric was generated with a different key than the signature on the CHUID, the certificates field of the CMS external digital signature shall include the content signing certificate required to verify the signature on the biometric.
 Otherwise, the certificates field shall be omitted.
 Additional descriptions for the PIV object identifiers are provided in Appendix B. The content signing certificate on a valid PIV Card (one that is neither expired nor revoked) shall not be expired.

+[^crosscert]: For legacy PKIs, as defined in Section 5.4, the certificates may be issued under a department or agency-specific policy that has been cross-certified with the Federal Bridge CA (FBCA) at the Medium Hardware or High Assurance Level.

-4.2.3.3 Biometric Data Access
+#### 4.2.3.3 Biometric Data Access

 The PIV biometric data, except for fingerprint templates for on-card comparison, that is stored on the card